mrunalnshah/mrunalnshah/README.md

 ## About Me!!

 An Engineer with a passion for building core systems and deep technologies.
 Hello, I'm Mrunal Shah.
 I work on compilers, operating systems, and embedded and system software.
-My interests also include reading about electromagnetic waves and radios, as well as exploring fields like bioinformatics with genomics, DNA sequencing, and CRISPR technology.
+My interests also include reading about Qunatum Computers, electromagnetic waves and radios, as well as exploring fields like bioinformatics with genomics, DNA sequencing, and CRISPR technology.

 ---